njtierney/naniar/README.md

 For more details on the workflow and theory underpinning naniar, read the vignette ["Getting started with naniar"](http://naniar.njtierney.com/articles/getting-started-w-naniar.html).

-For a short primer on the data visualisation techniques, read the vignette [Gallery of missing data visualisations using naniar](http://naniar.njtierney.com/articles/naniar-visualisation.html).
+For a short primer on the data visualisation available in naniar, read the vignette [Gallery of missing data visualisations using naniar](http://naniar.njtierney.com/articles/naniar-visualisation.html).

 Installation
 ============